Learning Granularity-Aware Affordances from Human-Object Interaction for Tool-Based Functional Dexterous Grasping

-Finally, we recorded the success rates of localization, coarse gesture prediction, and functional grasping for several representative \textit{``Task-Tool''} across $15$ times in real-world experiments.
+We also recorded the success rates of localization, coarse gesture prediction, and functional grasping, \YFF{as well as task completion times}, for $6$ representative \textit{``Task-Tool''} combinations across $15$ real-world experiments.
 As shown in Tab.~\ref{rt}, except for \textit{``Hold Drill''}, all other localization success rates exceeded $50\%$.
-Specifically, the success rates for the hammer handle and kettle handle, which have larger localization areas, were as high as $93.33\%$ and $86.67\%$, respectively.
-The localization success rate for \textit{``Hold Drill''} was only $13\%$, which is attributed to the used backbone model DINO-VIT~\cite{caron2021emergingdinovit}.
-This model, which provides part-level features, struggles with effectively extracting features from the drill head, which does not belong to part-level characteristics.
-When examining the success rates of coarse gesture prediction, we found that \textit{Hold} tasks had high success rates, above $93.33\%$, while other tasks were relatively lower.
-Finally, regarding the success rates of functional grasping, we observed that despite occasional errors in localization or coarse gesture prediction, functional grasping could still be achieved.
-For instance, although the localization success rate for \textit{``Hold Drill''} was only $13.33\%$, the grasping task could still be completed because accurate localization was less critical for grasping the drill.
-Even when the localization was slightly above the button, successful grasping was still possible.
-Conversely, for \textit{``Task-tool''} with high localization and coarse gesture prediction success rates, we occasionally observed lower functional grasping success rates.
-For example, the \textit{``Press Drill''} task requires precise pressing of the button with the functional finger, posing a significant challenge for the end-effector grasping point selection.
-Although our model-based coordinate transformation method achieved some success, the presence of error propagation prevented precise localization.
-This indicates an area for further improvement.
+The localization success rate for \textit{``Hold Drill''} was only $13\%$, attributed to limitations of the backbone model DINO-ViT~\cite{caron2021emergingdinovit}.
+This model provides part-level features but struggles to effectively extract features from the drill head, which lacks part-level characteristics.

+Regarding coarse gesture prediction success rates, \textit{``Hold''} tasks exhibited high success rates exceeding $93.33\%$, while other tasks showed relatively lower rates.
+For functional grasping success rates, we observed that, despite occasional errors in localization or coarse gesture prediction, functional grasping could still be completed.
+For instance, although the localization success rate for \textit{``Hold Drill''} was only $13.33\%$, the grasping task could still be successfully completed as precise localization is less critical for grasping the drill.
+Conversely, for \textit{``Task Tool''} combinations with high localization and coarse gesture prediction success rates, occasional lower functional grasping success rates were observed.
+For example, the \textit{``Press Drill''} task requires precise pressing of the button with the functional finger, posing significant challenges for selecting the end-effector grasping point.
+Although our model-based coordinate transformation method achieved some success, error propagation prevented precise localization.